functionland/docs/docs/getting-started/fula-client.md

 import WorkInProgress from '../components/WorkInProgress.mdx'

 # The FULA Client Library
 FULA Client lets you connect your web application to the Box using [libp2p](https://libp2p.io/).
 It helps DApp developers to use a Box as the back-end for their applications.
-You can use the File and Data APIs to store and retrieve your data.
+You can use the File and Graph APIs to store and retrieve your data.

 ## Installation
 FULA Client is available in javascript, and it can be installed like any other NPM package: